 Arriving at Melrose Mansion before checkin time, we dropped our bags and headed out to explore.
 It was surprisingly hard to get a recommendation for a good coffee shop.
 Apparently New Orleans is much more a bar culture than a coffee culture.
 But we headed into the French Quarter to CeCe’s for the first of our many coffee and rest breaks during our 8 days in New Orleans.

 As we walked into the French Quarter, it was soon very apparent that it was Mardi Gras season.
 We found houses and businesses all draped with Mardi Gras colours, beads and masks.

-We stopped in one shop that sold brightly coloured wigs and another upscale mask shop to browse.
+One shop sold brightly coloured wigs and another upscale mask shop was a fun spot to browse.
 We finally found some costume accessories that would give us some colour but not break the bank.

 Dragging ourselves back to the hotel, we enjoyed the afternoon wine and cheese break while we debated our plans for the evening.
 Our 3am wake time finally started to kick in and we decided it would be a quick dinner at a nearby bar where we had our first taste of New Orleans cuisine with Gator Balls.
 It was relatively early night to allow us to recover.
 Further exploration of New Orleans and Mardi Gras would come through our 8 days in New Orleans.